nfoxdev/nfCustomEnvHelper/README.md

 # nfCustomEnvHelper
 [español](#esp)

-Start vfp directly on your project folder from a  a shortcut.
+Start vfp directly on your project folder from a shortcut.
-You'll get a separate command history, startup environment, debug sessions \
-and a custom icon in the taskbar; if you pin the shortcut, youll see a separate \
+You'll get a separate command history, recent files history, startup environment ( config.fpw and resource ), debug sessions and a custom icon in the taskbar.
-recent files history for each project too.

  Instructions:
  save this utility on a definitive location, and run it to start the helper:

-nfCustomenvHelper clones the current environment files or make new ones in any folder \
-you choose and creates a shortcut on your desktop, adding a menu pad with options to \
-easily edit your config.fp and project startup routine.
+nfCustomenvHelper clones the current environment files or make new ones in any folder you choose and creates a shortcut on your desktop, adding a menu pad with options to easily edit your config.fp and project startup routine.

-Config.fpw and resource.dbf are saved in {{projectfolder}}\\_customenv\\, \
-along with startup.prg*, favicon.ico and a copy of the shortcut.
+Config.fpw and resource.dbf are saved in {{projectfolder}}\\_customenv\\, along with startup.prg*, favicon.ico and a copy of the shortcut.

 *startup.prg:
 - defines a menu with options to: